Writing for LSE COVID-19

 Length and format

 To make our articles as readable and accessible as possible, we usually aim for a length of between 800 and 1,200 words.
 We are also happy to post longer essays of over 2,000 words if appropriate for the topic.
-Please discuss this with Ros and Roch.
+Please discuss this with Ros.
 ‘Snap’ contributions of around 400 words are also welcomed, particularly if they are timely.
 Please send us your draft article in Word format, with your name at the top.

 Audience, writing style and language